 Do you like candy canes?
 So did Minty the Christmas elf.
 He ate candy canes on his break every day.
 The sparkly white candy canes tasted like powdered sugar.
 Candy canes at that time didn't have stripes yet.
 They also didn't taste like peppermint, either.

 Minty painted toys in Santa's shop.
 The shop had long wooden tables with benches on each side.
 It had a Christmas tree in the corner.
 Gingerbread men hung on every branch.
 The whole room smelled like spices and pine.
-The shop had big windows so that the sun came in all day.
-Sunlight shone through the icicles hanging from the roof outside.
-They looked like long diamonds!

 "Hi, Buckle," said Minty as he went into the shop.